Kinematics of Galactic Centre clouds shaped by shear-seeded solenoidal turbulence: Comparison to the Brick

 The LoS velocities can be used to construct the size-linewidth relation \citep{Larson1981}.
-We defer a full exploration of this observable in our simulations to a future study (Petkova et al. in prep.), but mention our finding that the simulated and observed cloud both exhibit the same size-linewidth slope ($\approx 0.7$).
+We defer a full exploration of this observable in our simulations to a future study (Petkova et al. in prep.), but mention our finding that the simulated and observed cloud both exhibit the same size-linewidth slope ($\approx 0.7$; see Figure~\ref{fig:size-lw}).
 This is consistent with other CMZ studies \citep{Shetty2012,Kauffmann2017}, but is steeper than in the Solar neighbourhood \citep[$0.5$;][]{Heyer2015}.
-Our analysis considers the entire Brick cloud and follows the procedure of \citet{Shetty2012}, which identifies structures in position-position-velocity space with a dendrogram.
-In contrast, \citet{Henshaw2020} performed a Gaussian decomposition of HNCO emission lines, and found a much shallower size-linewidth slope within identified sub-structures of the Brick.
+Our analysis considers the entire Brick cloud and follows the procedure of \citet{Shetty2012}, which identifies structures in position-position-velocity (PPV) space with a dendrogram.
+For the simulation we construct a PPV cube using the HNCO ($4_{04}-3_{03}$) emission maps from \citet{Petkova2023}, and for the Brick we use the HNCO ($4_{04}-3_{03}$) PPV cube presented in \citet{Rathborne2015}.
+Figure~\ref{fig:size-lw} also shows a vertical offset between the two sets of data points, which can be explained as mismatch of pressure between the simulation and the Brick.

+In contrast to the results shown in Figure~\ref{fig:size-lw}, \citet{Henshaw2020} performed a Gaussian decomposition of HNCO emission lines, and found a much shallower size-linewidth slope within identified sub-structures of the Brick.
 This suggests that the steeper relation may be due to rotational motions on the cloud scale.